-Linux 32-Bit on ARM
+Linux on ARM Processors

-The following topics explain the installation, configuration, and operation of the Performance Endpoint software for 32-bit Linux running on the ARM platform.
+The following topics explain the installation, configuration, and operation of the Performance Endpoint software for 32-bit Linux running on an ARM platform.
 ARM Linux is a port of the Linux Kernel to ARM processor based machines.
 The ARM Linux kernel has been ported to a wide range of systems, including network devices, hand held devices, and embedded devices.
 This chapter includes the following topics:

-- Big and Little Endian Endpoints on page 9-1 - Installing the Linux 32-bit on ARM Endpoint on page 9-2 - Configuring the Linux 32-Bit on ARM Endpoint on page 9-3 - Running the Linux 32-Bit on ARM Endpoint on page 9-4
+- Linux on ARM Performance Endpoints on page 9-1 - Installing the Linux 32-bit on ARM Endpoint on page 9-2 - Configuring the Linux 32-Bit on ARM Endpoint on page 9-3 - Running the Linux 32-Bit on ARM Endpoint on page 9-5